m-n-hannah/m-n-hannah.github.io/index.md

 ---
-layout: pages
+layout: page
-title: About
+title: "About"
 ---
-Home
+Home page for my workshops